qiyangduan/alibaba_cloud_tutorial/README.md

 # Alibaba Cloud Tutorials

-I joined Alibaba Cloud starting 2019.
-Alibaba cloud got great technologies but somehow they are difficult for English spearking developers to just get started.
-While I am learning lots on this fantastic platform, those are some sample programs.
-Mostly in Python (3).
+I joined Alibaba Cloud starting Jan 2019.
+Since then, I worked on several projects and have learnt some advanced technologies.
+Somehow, those technologies are difficult for English spearking developers to just get started.
+In this repository I will save those tutorials useful solutions for solving different business or technical problems.
+I will try to make sample programs as easier as possible to reproduce, so that you may copy some of them.
+Most code would be in Python 3.

 Hope they are useful to someone.
-If you found error, raise an Issue to me.
+If you found error, raise an ticket against this repository.

 ## Getting Started